pyOpenSci/pyopensci.github.io/_posts/2022-10-18-what-makes-a-python-package-healthy.md

 > <i class="fas fa-question-circle"></i> How should pyOpenSci handle Python versions supported in our review process?

+### Infrastructure Is it easily installable?

+How the package is installed is another critical factor to consider.
+While these days most packages do seem to be uploaded to PyPI, some still aren't.
+And there are other package managers to consider too such as `Conda`.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Lots of thoughts on this... 😂<br>One aspect is definitely whether or not the package is published through PyPI, whether it follows standard packaging practices, has a test suite or well documented simple examples of how to use it, etc.</p>&mdash; Kenneth Hoste (@kehoste) <a href="https://twitter.com/kehoste/status/1578107988715671555?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Maintenance activity as a metric of health

-Throughout the conversation on Twitter, the issue of maintenance came up frequently.
+Speaking of installation, the issue of maintenance came up frequently on Twitter.

+Jed had some nice overarching insight here for things they look at that are indicators of both maintenance and bus factor (risk factor, mentioned below as a measure of how many people / institutions support maintenance.
+More people and more institutions equals lower risk, fewer people and fewer institutions supporting the package equates to a higher maintenance risk (or risk of the package becoming a sad orphan with family to take care of it.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">CI (multi-platform, coverage, static analysis), promptness of reviews, number of distinct institutions who have committed in past 6 months, ditto who have reviewed PRs in past 6 months, promptness of reviews, quality of commit messages and PR discussion.</p>&mdash; Jed Brown (@five9a2) <a href="https://twitter.com/five9a2/status/1577746418906714112?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 How many times have you tried to figure out what Python package you wanted to process or access your data, and you found 4 different packages on PyPI all in varying states of maintenance?

-# TODO Maintenance ...
-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">CI (multi-platform, coverage, static analysis), promptness of reviews, number of distinct institutions who have committed in past 6 months, ditto who have reviewed PRs in past 6 months, promptness of reviews, quality of commit messages and PR discussion.</p>&mdash; Jed Brown (@five9a2) <a href="https://twitter.com/five9a2/status/1577746418906714112?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I've certainty been there.
 So has RenéKat it seems: